sofafort/vagrant-proxyconf/README.md

 * proxy configuration for PEAR
 * proxy configuration for Subversion
 * proxy configuration for Yum
-* simple proxy configuration for Windows
+* simple proxy configuration and auto configuratui url for Windows

 ## Quick start